Lily-Gebhart/Lily-Gebhart.github.io/_posts/2025-07-03-grad-school.md

 ## Essays!
 The bane of my existence in fall 2024.
-Just kidding - I actually had a pretty good time writing these and learned a lot about myself in the process!
+Just kidding - I actually had a somewhat good time writing these!
 There are two main types of essays in PhD applications: statements of purpose and personal statements.
 Some programs also ask for a diversity statement or other short supplemental essays.

 ### Statement of Purpose
 The **statement of purpose (SOP)** is a chance for you to answer: